Teen crash victim’s legacy lives on through organ donation

-His organs helped save the lives of 7 other children.
+His organs helped save the lives of seven other children.
 His bone marrow is helping cancer patients.

 “The hurt will never go away but I am thankful that my son’s heart is beating in this world,” said Mindee Graham, Luke’s mother.